dhanyamd/video-calling/YOUTUBE_SCRIPT.md

   - Demonstrate how knowledge gets injected into agent instructions
   - Show specific troubleshooting steps that match our demo scenarios
 - **Visual Frame Processing**:
-  - Explain how agent captures frames when user speaks
+  - Explain how agent captures frames continuously
   - Show the frame selection logic (most recent, first, middle)
   - Highlight how images are sent to GPT-4 with high detail
 - **Langfuse Observability**: